Azure/azure-sdk/releases/2021-02/js.md

 ### Azure Metrics Advisor

-- We are releasing a new  preview version for metrics advisor with AAD support feature
+We are releasing a new  preview version for metrics advisor with AAD support feature

 #### @azure/ai-metrics-advisor [Changelog](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/metricsadvisor/ai-metrics-advisor/CHANGELOG.md#100-beta3-2021-02-09)

 ##### New Features in @azure/ai-metrics-advisor@1.0.0@beta.3

-- Metrics Advisor is releasing support for Azure Active Directory Authentication and support to rotate the API and Subscription Keys.
+- Metrics Advisor is releasing support for Azure Active Directory Authentication and the rotation of the API and Subscription Keys.

 ##### Breaking Changes in @azure/ai-metrics-advisor@1.0.0@beta.3